wilzbach/docs.asyncy.com/storyscript/README.md

 Strings together microservices and functions in a serverless way with Storyscript, the top-level programming language for **Application Storytelling**™ on Asyncy.

-The foundation of Storyscript is **moving data by pull or push**.
-In the diagram below we have two lines of code: one that represents data being pushed into a Story (e.g., streams and events) and the next line representing data being pulled from a service (e.g., http get).
+The foundation of Storyscript is to **move data** with no boilerplate code in a declarative way.
+In the diagram below we have two lines of code: one that represents data being pushed from a service (e.g., streams and events) and the next line data being pulled from a service (e.g., http get).

 ![design of a story](./design-of-a-story.png)

 ::: tip Inspiration behind Storyscript
-Natural, familiar and intuitive; Storyscript is inspired by the Zen of Python, the beauty of Ruby, the declarative nature of Swift and some flavors from other popular languages.
+Storyscript is inspired by many popular languages to be as natural and intuitive as possible.
+It is declarative, strong-typed, static-typed and focused on top-level data-flow.
 :::

-Many think of Storyscript as glue code for microservices, flow code, low-code, or pure business-logic programming.
+Many think of Storyscript as glue code for microservices, flow-code, low-code, or pure business-logic programming.
 We call this **top-level programming**.
 The diagram shows how the language focuses on the most important aspect of application development: the business-logic.

 ![abstraction](./abstraction.png)